Phdery/BlackJack-Brawl/ProjectDocument.md

 As for the IU of the table, I used hboxes and vboxes to organize where the player, enemy, avatars, and buttons would go.
 - Main (hbox):
-  - Player
+  - Player: includes current score, current hp, displays heal or damage received
   - Center controls (vbox)
+    - Round winner
-	- Hit buton
+    - Hit button
     - Stand button
-  - Enemy
+  - Enemy: includes current score, current hp, displays heal or damage received

 Table also checks if there are any more enemies left after defeating one and loads enemy, which we didn't end up using.